EntrustCorporation/cps/entrust.md

 3. The Private Key corresponding to the Public Key submitted to Entrust with the Certificate request was created using sound cryptographic techniques and all reasonable measures have been taken to, at all times, assure control of (and, in the case of Code Signing Certificates and EV Code Signing Certificates, sole control of), keep confidential, properly protect, and prohibit unauthorized use of, the Private Key (and any associated access or activation data or device, e.g., password or token), including, in the case of Code Signing Certificates and EV Code Signing Certificates, in accordance with the "Private Key Storage" provisions of the Code Signing Baseline Requirements.
 For clarity, Key Pairs for Code Signing and EV Code Signing Certificates, Document Signing Certificates, and Time-Stamp Certificates are required to be generated in a cryptographic module that prevents exportation or duplication and that meets or exceed the requirements as defined in §6.2.11.
 4. Any device storing Private Keys will be operated and maintained in a secure manner.
 5. A Certificate will not be installed or used until Subscriber (or, in the case of Code Signing Certificates, Subscriber’s Agent) has reviewed and verified that the content of the Certificate is accurate and correct.
-6. In the case of all Entrust SSL Certificates and EV SSL Certificates the Certificate will be installed only on servers that are accessible at the Domain Name (subjectAltName(s)) listed in the Certificate, and in the case of S/MIME Certificates, the Certificate will only be used on email addresses listed in the Certificate.
+6. In the case of all Entrust OV TLS Certificates and EV TLS Certificates the Certificate will be installed only on servers that are accessible at the Domain Name (subjectAltName(s)) listed in the Certificate, and in the case of S/MIME Certificates, the Certificate will only be used on email addresses listed in the Certificate.
 7. Certificates and the Private Key corresponding to the Public Key listed in such Certificate will only be used in compliance with all applicable laws and solely in accordance with the Subscriber Agreement.
 8. The contents of Certificates will not be improperly modified.
 9. Subscriber will notify Entrust, cease all use of the Certificate and the Private Key corresponding to the Public Key in the Certificate, and request the revocation of the Certificate,